shirondru/PCGC_Challenge/README.md

 	sh ./download_data.sh
 	```

 (OPTIONAL).
 Download Enformer: Only necessary if running code from a machine without internet access.
 Otherwise, Enformer can be loaded from tfhub.
+Code in this repo loads Enformer from tfhub, so downloading the model is optional.
+If downloading Enformer is desired, the path to Enformer must be updated in all scripts that call Enformer.
 * Use either link:
 	* https://tfhub.dev/deepmind/enformer/1
 	* https://github.com/deepmind/deepmind-research/tree/master/enformer